 Trousers in grey cashmere stripe.
 Black & white houndstooth check are a distinctive alternative.
 If pushed, a good pair of grey flannels would suffice.
 If you’ve selected a vintage coat, look for English-Cut (curved waistband, notch- back, high-rise, buttons for braces).

 Plain white shirt with turn down collar (a detachable collar is an especially attractive detail).
 Ensure that the sleeves are of sufficient length to leave approx. 1/4 inch of cuff showing.
+A detachable stiff high wing collar works well with a pre 1960s vintage outfit.

 Highly polished shoes must be black, ideally plain Oxfords, not loafers.